A Clear Case for Skin Education

 If we are to treat skin as a national health issue, we must treat skin education as a matter of national importance.
 That begins with defining a shared foundation, and then supporting progression with integrity.

-Level 2 beauty therapy courses introduce core client care skills, hygiene, and safe working practices—but typically involve limited direct skin analysis or in-depth skin knowledge.
-This is widely seen as appropriate for a foundation level and is not in dispute here.
+Level 2 beauty therapy introduces core client care, hygiene, and safe working practices—but typically includes limited direct skin analysis or deeper skin education.
+This is widely accepted as appropriate for a foundation level and is not in dispute here.

-Level 3 is where many professionals first specialise in skin—often through courses in facial electrotherapy, electrolysis, or skin-specific theory units.
+Level 3 is where many professionals first specialise in skin—often through facial electrotherapy, electrolysis, or skin-specific theory units.
 These qualifications go deeper, but the structure is often compressed.
-In many cases, learners attend only a short number of in-person training days, with much of the learning completed through written assignments and exams.
+In many cases, learners attend only a small number of in-person training days, with much of the learning completed through written assignments.

-While this may meet qualification requirements, it does not always support the development of deeper clinical thinking, confidence in skin assessment, or a fuller understanding of how the skin functions—as an organ—in relation to health, lifestyle, and environment.
+While this may meet qualification requirements, it does not always support the development of critical thinking, confidence in skin assessment, or a true understanding of how the skin functions—as an organ—in relation to health, environment, and lifestyle.

 S.C.I.M.™ is not a qualification in itself.
-It is a structured framework of skin-specific modules that overlays the current UK qualifications system.
-Each S.C.I.M.™ level builds on the one before it, gradually increasing a practitioner’s understanding of skin as:
+It is a structured framework of skin-specific education that overlays existing UK qualifications.
+Each level builds on the last, gradually increasing a practitioner’s understanding of skin as:

-🔁 How does S.C.I.M.™ relate to Anatomy, Physiology, and Pathology (AP&P)?
+How does S.C.I.M.™ relate to Anatomy, Physiology & Pathology (AP&P)?

-S.C.I.M.™ is not a replacement for AP&P. The Skin Well™ proposes that AP&P units remain where they are—typically at Levels 2 and 3.
+S.C.I.M.™ is not a replacement for AP&P. The Skin Well™ proposes that AP&P units remain where they are—typically at Levels 2 and 3—as part of standard qualification structures.

 What S.C.I.M.™ offers is a complementary national layer focused specifically on skin.
 It sits alongside AP&P and evolves through each level, ensuring that skin is not just a topic—but a fully understood system.